markNZed/TaskFlow/hub/README.md

 Information for the hub is held in the task.hub object.
 The Task Processor communicates with the Task Hub using the object task.hub which includes fields: command, commandArgs, config.

+task.hub.command maybe be one of:
+  * partial
+  * update
+  * start
+  * next

 The Hub provides the following features:
 * Task flows (i.e., task configurations) are stored
 * The Hub maintains Processor information in the task.processor object